nftstorage/nft.storage/packages/website/pages/docs/concepts/gateways.md

 This guide collects some helpful information about gateways, including how and why to use the [NFT.Storage gateway](#the-nft-storage-gateway) available at `nftstorage.link`.

-For more information about fetching content from gatweways, see our [guide to data retrieval][howto-retrieve].
+For more information about fetching content from gateways, see our [guide to data retrieval][howto-retrieve].

 ## The NFT.Storage gateway